onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Just as the ability to start new currencies moved us from observational to empirical macroeconomics, the ability to start new countries takes us from the realm of political science — the study of what is — to political technology, the engineering of what can be." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#what-is-the-network-state-system:~:text=Just%20as%20the%20ability%20to%20start%20new%20currencies%20moved%20us%20from%20observational%20to%20empirical%20macroeconomics%2C%20the%20ability%20to%20start%20new%20countries%20takes%20us%20from%20the%20realm%20of%20political%20science%20%E2%80%94%20the%20study%20of%20what%20is%20%E2%80%94%20to%20political%20technology%2C%20the%20engineering%20of%20what%20can%20be.)

-> "Right now, we can’t upgrade the state.
-What if we could?" - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#what-is-the-network-state-system:~:text=Right%20now%2C%20we%20can%E2%80%99t%20upgrade%20the%20state.%20What%20if%20we%20could%3F)

-> "The Internet is to the USA as the Americas were to the UK: a wide open territory that ultimately gave birth to new states and ways of thinking." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#what-is-the-network-state-system:~:text=the%20Internet%20is%20to%20the%20USA%20as%20the%20Americas%20were%20to%20the%20UK%3A%20a%20wide%20open%20territory%20that%20ultimately%20gave%20birth%20to%20new%20states%20and%20ways%20of%20thinking.)

-> "The Internet is to America what America was to Britain.
-A frontier territory that will ultimately succeed even its worthy progenitor." - [Balaji](https://twitter.com/balajis/status/1774529076742754328)

-> "I just moused over someone's name in GMail to see how many followers he had." - [Paul Graham](https://twitter.com/paulg/status/1726942891426410950)
-^^ fragmented identity, also status